 - 1. Select the Boot menu in System Setup. - 2.
-Use $\langle \cdot \rangle$ key to move to the Boot Device Priority, and press \langle Enter \rangle . - 3.
-Use < ▼ > key to move to the Hard Drive item, and press <F6> until it is at the very top. - 4.
+Press <Enter> on Boot Device Priority item. - 3.
+Use $\langle \downarrow \rangle$ key to move to the Hard Drive item, and press \langle F6 \rangle until it is at the very top. - 4.
 Press <F10> to save the changed configuration, and exit System Setup.
 Now you can boot the system with the hard disk drive as the first booting device.